 One of the main reasons for this could be the low rate of participation by women in politics (parliamentary members, Cabinet ministers).
 Other factors are the lack of women in executive and managerial positions with important decision-making authority in society.

-Percentage of women occupying main "positions of leadership" in various fields
+Percentage of women in various fields